-Join us for a dinner & private concert with Lee Roy Parnell on Saturday, April 6th at 7:00 pm.
-Enjoy an outdoor dinner and drinks followed by an intimate, private concert.
+Join us for a Winemaker’s dinner & private concert with Lee Roy Parnell on Saturday, April 6th at 7:00 pm.
+Enjoy an outdoor dinner and sample pours from award winning Lodi, California wineries, Acquisce, LangeTwins, Oak Farm, & Klinker Brick.
+Following will be an intimate concert with Grammy award winning, Lee Roy Parnell.
 Only 100 tickets are available to this event! $100 a ticket (plus tax).

 Come an hour early at 6:00 pm and have appetizer, complimentary cocktails and photos with Lee Roy Parnell in the Old Quail Run Farm barn!
 Only 30 tickets available to this private cocktail experience. $175 a ticket (plus tax) for this intimate event.

 *Hilton Garden Inn Denison/Sherman/At Texoma Event Center is offering rooms at a discounted rate for Old Quail Run Farm guests and FREE shuttle service to and from the event.
 The discounted booking link is listed on our ticket purchasing page accessed below.